httpwg/http-extensions/draft-ietf-httpbis-no-vary-search.md

 For shared caches, such as CDNs or forward proxies, returning a response for a different URL carries the risk of cross-user state leakage.
 If a server incorrectly declares that a query parameter does not affect the response, but that parameter actually dictates user-specific or sensitive content, the shared cache might serve one user's personalized response to another user.
 However, because the origin strictly controls the `"No-Vary-Search"` response header field, it is the origin's responsibility to ensure that ignored parameters are safe to disregard for all users.

 The `"No-Vary-Search"` response header field alters the algorithm that caches use for URI identifier comparison.
 As discussed in {{?RFC6943}}, altering identifier comparison logic can lead to security issues, primarily through "false positives" where two identifiers are incorrectly deemed equivalent.

+Because URL query parsing replaces invalid percent-encoded UTF-8 sequences with `U+FFFD`, lossy decoding can map distinct query strings onto the same cache key (for example, `?a=%f6` and `?a=%ef%bf%bd`).
+Origins should not rely on invalid percent-encoded sequences being distinguishable, as this is a concrete example of the false positives warned about in {{?RFC6943}}.

 Incorrect configuration of this field can exacerbate cache poisoning or data leakage risks by causing such false positives.
 Origin servers MUST NOT declare a parameter as no-vary if doing so would bypass server processing required for safe response reuse.
 This includes parameters used for authorization, user identification, signature verification, user consent, routing, auditing, revocation, or any other security-sensitive operations.